-I often hear people (including other attorneys) state the purpose of having a trust is to make distribution of assets without the involvement of the courts and attorneys.
-Statements like this are borne from a misunderstanding of why trusts are important and how they are managed.
+People, including other attorneys, often state that the purpose of a trust is to make the distribution of assets without supervision.
+Statements like this are born from a misunderstanding of why Trusts are important and how they are managed.

 F.S.
-736.0816(20) authorizes every trustee the right to employ attorneys to advise and assist with the performance of the trustee’s duties.
-This right cannot be abridged or challenged because the law recognizes a trustee’s duties are complex and guidance is recommended.
-This same rule applies to retaining the services of other professionals including, but not limited to, accountants, financial advisors and insurance agents.
-The reason this specific right is written into law is because the failure of a trustee to properly administer a trust may result in the trustee being held personally liable – out of their own pocket – to the trust’s beneficiaries or creditors.
+736.0816(20) grants every trustee the right to employ an attorney to advise and assist with the performance of the trustee’s duties.
+This right cannot be abridged or challenged because the law recognizes that a trustee’s duties are complex, and legal guidance is recommended.
+This same rule applies to retaining the services of other professionals, including, but not limited to, accountants, financial advisers and insurance agents.
+The reason this specific right is written into law is because the failure of a trustee to properly administer a Trust may result in the trustee being held personally liable – out of their own pocket – to the Trust’s beneficiaries or creditors.

-Every trustee should retain legal counsel to advise them throughout the trust administration process.
-Administering a trust is not without legal duties and obligations, the failure of which can be disastrous to the beneficiaries and the trustee.
-Here are just 2 examples of things that can go wrong if effective and competent legal counsel is not involved:
+Administering a Trust is not without legal duties and obligations.
+Failing to do them can be disastrous to the beneficiaries and the trustee.
+Here are just two examples of things that can go wrong if effective and competent legal counsel is not involved:

-- Trustee makes distribution of trust assets without satisfying legitimate creditor claims.
-A creditor sues the trust, so the trustee demands money back from the beneficiaries to cover the claim.
-The beneficiaries, however, refuse to return enough money to cover the claim.
-Therefore, the trustee must either cover the cost of the creditor claim out of their own pocket or sue the beneficiaries for recovery of assets necessary to pay the claim.
+- The trustee makes distribution of Trust assets without satisfying a legitimate creditor claim.
+A creditor sues the Trust, so the trustee demands money back from the beneficiaries to cover the claim, but a beneficiary refuses to return enough money to cover their share of the claim.
+The trustee must either cover the cost of the creditor claim out of their own pocket or sue the beneficiary for recovery of assets.

-- Trustee fails to file a required tax return.
-Because a complete and accurate return was not filed the statute of limitations does not begin.
-The IRS comes back years later and demands not only the unpaid taxes but interest and penalties.
-The IRS pursues collection against both the trustee and the trust.
+- The trustee fails to file a required tax return.
+A year later, the IRS demands not only unpaid taxes but also interest and penalties; the IRS can pursue collection efforts against both the trustee and the trust’s beneficiaries.